-Market Development – Companies create new markets for new products or enter into completely new markets for presence there.
-For example by developing products like Apple Watch, the company not only increases its product development, it also develops new ways to reach the smartwatch market.
+Market Development – Companies create new markets for new products or enter into completely new markets for the presence there.
+For example, by developing products like Apple Watch, the company not only increases its product development, it also develops new ways to reach the smartwatch market.

-Unstable Repetition and Evolution – Not only has Amazon moved from one sector to another, it has developed its product lines for modification, recycling and mobility.
+Unstable Repetition and Evolution – Not only has Amazon moved from one sector to another, but it has also developed its product lines for modification, recycling, and mobility.

 Customer Service, Accelerated – Others have followed eco-systems, which have been tightly integrated to increase loyalty and revenue, have developed Amazon platforms that enable businesses to provide customer service, often using lessons learned from adjacent sectors.

 Amazon not only bridges the physical and online worlds, but it also integrates products and services to keep people engaged and shopping.
 Take Amazon Prime as an example.
 At one point it is a service process, but on the other, it is an active research input that provides what it offers and enables it to outperform its competitor: “If you manage to take advantage of a key member feature, it is arbitrarily a good deal.
 Amazon Primer Goes Most Selling …

 More Products and Services Amazon Prime To get into the nutshell, users will have to renew their membership and buy more stuff, which gives Amazon more information about their tastes and whether they’re likely to buy the next one.
 That information is used to spread new products and services … “

 Nike’s entire approach seems at first glance to be focused on their eyes.
 They produce high-quality products that meet customer expectations and market celebrities using celebrities to love them.
 Broad Differentiation Strategy is quite unique and brings about many Examples.